 You need to first set up your business legally before you can set up a payment gateway account.
 You need to obtain a tax ID number referred to as an EIN.
 You’ll also have to buy a domain name, have a website up and running, and open a business bank or merchant account.

 Once you complete these steps, you’re now ready to integrate your payment gateway into your ecommerce site.
-Since the process might require a little more than average technical knowledge, it’s best to outsource or hire an experience developer to ensure that the payment gateway is running properly and is secure.
+Since the process might require a little more than average technical knowledge, it’s best to consult with a company like GAM Payments that has experience with many gateways to ensure that systems are running properly are secure.

 If you’re new to online payments, you’ve probably gotten a bit confused when you heard people talking about or came across the terms payment processors and payment gateways.
 To help you get a clear picture of the difference between the two, let’s delve deeper.
 A payment gateway is ideally a mediator between the payment processor and the ecommerce sites.
 The system authorizes transactions securely for your ecommerce website.